lseraponte/hotel-hunter/README.md

 To keep the data updated, there is a cron job in the HotelCronService, so that every hour the data are fetched from Cupid API and the local entities are updated.

+#### The Database schema is included located in src/main/resources/database_schema.png

 ### How to run Hotel Hunter

 Hotel Hunter is a Spring Boot Java application.